OxfordSemantic/AdvancedWorkshop/3_4-TransitiveClosure/3_4-TransitiveClosure.md

 Cyclic relationships that have been created through recursion are very simple to detect - we can simply look for an entity that belongs to its own chain.

-The following rule identifies assets that belong to a cycle.
+In addition to original recursive rule set, the following rule identifies assets that belong to a cycle.

 ```
 [?asset, a, :CyclicAsset] :-
     [?asset, :hasTransitiveDependency, ?asset].
 ```

-To create a cycle, we must also add the following data.
+To create a cycle, we must also add the following data to our existing dataset.

 ```
+# Existing data

+:webServer :dependsOn :machine .

+:machine :dependsOn :network ,
+                    :powerSupply .

+# New data

 :network :dependsOn :webServer .
 ```